paul-caron/EpicCanvas/README.md

 # Other Special Considerations
 Values that will be passed on to the GPU are floats.
 It is best to keep the u,v texture coordinates and colors between 0.0 and 1.0.

 Vertices positions are also floats.
-For best results, it is best to keep the x,y,z absolute values within 0.0 and 1.0, and keep the w value at 1.0 (unless you are doing 4D shapes like a tesseract).

 This library is in early development and more changes are coming.